The Definitive List Of Why Travel Insurance Claims are Denied

 10. Trip Cancellations

 You may have opted for trip cancellation insurance, but double check exactly what this covers before going ahead and cancelling for any reason.
-Some insurers will not cover you if you cancel your holiday due to ‘An Act of God’ uually a natural disaster, or if there is a terrorist attack in your chosen destination.
+Some insurers will not cover you if you cancel your holiday due to ‘An Act of God’ usually a natural disaster, or if there is a terrorist attack in your chosen destination.
 Likewise, cancelling due to a medical emergency of a family member or friend may not be covered –insurers may only cover for medical emergencies with immediate family or partners.

 11. Purchasing Insurance Too Close To Departure Date

-Always purchase your travel insurance as soon as possible or purchase an annual policy, as you may not be covered if you leave it too late.
+Always purchase your travel insurance as soon as possible or even better purchase an annual policy, as you may not be covered if you leave it too late.
 Some insurance packages are only effective if purchased a certain amount of time before travelling.
 If you purchase your insurance after you have had an accident, you must specify your injury when filling in the forms.
 Also, don’t wait until a natural disaster has been forecasted to book your insurance.
 If the news is predicting a large storm and you panic-purchase insurance, it may not be valid.

 12. Extended Travel Period